 Homeless family who slept in Garda station offered a home

-A homeless woman and her seven young children who slept at a Garda station has been offered accommodation by the local council.
+A homeless woman and her young children who slept at a Garda station have been offered accommodation by the local council.

-Margaret Cash has been told a three-bedroom apartment in Dublin city will be made available to her family from Friday.
+Margaret Cash has been told a three-bedroom apartment in Dublin city will be made available to her and seven children from Friday.

-The single mother and her children have been at a the centre of national debate after photos emerged on social media of the family sleeping in Tallaght Garda Station last week.
+The single mother and her children have been at the centre of national debate after photos emerged on social media of the family sleeping in Tallaght Garda Station last week.

 Ms Cash, 28, had turned down emergency accommodation that had been offered to the family in Co Meath because she said it was too far away.